Cardio-Oncology Program

 What is Cardio-Oncology?

-The Baptist Health Louisville Cardio-Oncology Program is one of the few programs in the country dedicated to collaborative cardiac care for patients with cancer.
-We bring together specialists in cardiology, oncology and radiation oncology to treat and protect your heart at every stage of treatment and survivorship with multi-disciplinary patient centered care.
+Baptist Health’s Cardio-Oncology Program is one of the few in the country dedicated to collaborative cardiac care for individuals undergoing cancer treatment.
+Available at Baptist Health Lexington, Baptist Health Louisville, and Baptist Health Paducah, the program brings together specialists in cardiology, oncology, and radiation oncology to protect and support your heart at every stage of your cancer journey—from diagnosis through survivorship.
+Our multi-disciplinary, patient-centered approach ensures that your heart receives expert attention alongside your cancer care.

 - Arrhythmias - abnormal heart beats